Kronuz/Xapiand/docs/_docs/reference-guide/storage.md

-The storage is designed to put files in volumes much in the way Facebook's Haystack <sup>[1](#footnote-1)</sup> works; once there a file enters the storage it can't really get deleted/modified from the volume, but instead, if a change is needed, a new file blob will be written to the volume.
-Storage is envisioned to be used when there are files you need to store which you know won't be changing often.
+The storage is designed to put files in volumes much in the way Facebook's Haystack <sup>[1](#footnote-1)</sup> works; once there a file enters the storage it can't really be deleted/modified from the volume, but instead, if a change is needed, a new file blob will be written to the volume.
+Storage is envisioned to be used when there are files you need to store which you know won't be changing often or at all.

-Lets add something to the storage using `STORE`:
+Assuming there's a PNG image file called `Kronuz.png` in the working directory, lets add it to the storage using `STORE`:

 {% capture req %}
 ```json